 Pricing is vital to any rental property investor, especially if your property is not free and clear (no mortgage).
 If your price is too high for your market/area, your property will sit vacantly and incur excess overhead costs that eat at your bottom line.
 Price your property too low and you’ll run the risk of losing money when you factor in the mortgage, taxes, utilities, and general upkeep.
 Pricing too low also runs the risk of attracting the wrong kinds of tenants that may not respect your property and cause expensive damages.

-To get this right, you should survey the surrounding areas and see what their pricing and occupancy rates are.
+To get this right and find a good rental property, you should survey the surrounding areas and see what their pricing and occupancy rates are.
 Be careful not to set your price low just because others are.
 Test out the pricing in a comfortable range that will allow you to stay competitive and also earn a profit.
 If the property goes vacant for 30 days or more consider pricing lower or adding additional amenities to increase the property’s perceived value to renters.

 Mistake #3: Not Accounting For Vacancy Periods